AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 **Handling Duplicate Element IDs**

-If a given topic contains elements with duplicate IDs, a **Duplicate IDs** button appears at the bottom-right corner of the Content editing area adjacent to the Editor views.
+If a given topic ID contains elements with duplicate IDs, a **Duplicate IDs** button appears at the bottom-right corner of the Content editing area adjacent to the Editor views.

 ![](images/duplicate-element-IDs.png){width="350" align="left"}

 Selecting **Duplicate IDs** displays an error message identifying the specific element(s) with duplicate IDs.
 You can select the element directly from the error message and update it with a unique ID.

+>[!NOTE]
+>
-The Duplicate IDs button is available only in Author view, and similar element IDs are permitted across different nested topics.
+> The **Duplicate IDs** button is available only in **Author** view, and similar element IDs are permitted across different nested topics.

 ## Handling large files in the Editor